 - Resources In This Article

 Chemical Warfare Agents

-Chemical warfare (CW) agents are chemical MCWs developed by governments for wartime use and include
+Chemical warfare (CW) agents are chemical mass casualty weapons (MCWs) developed by governments for wartime use and include

 Although incapacitating agents are sometimes referred to as nonlethal, in high doses, these agents can cause serious injury or death.